Nuri (Yuriy) Primov

 Primov has not pled guilty and refused to witness against himself during the investigation.

 On 7 September 2016, a military court in the Russian city of Rostov-on-Don sentenced Primov to 5 years in penal colony.
+On 22 January 2020, he was set free due to the expiration of his prison term.
+However, Ruslan Zeytullaev, who was accused of being the “cell’s” leader, was sentenced to 15 years in prison and remains behind bars.

 Multiple violations took place in the course of the investigation: